ros-navigation/navigation2/nav2_theta_star_planner/README.md

 This planner uses the costs associated with each cell from the `global_costmap` as a measure of the point's proximity to the obstacles.
 Providing a gentle potential field that covers the entirety of the region (thus leading to only small pocket like regions of cost = 0) is recommended in order to achieve paths that pass through the middle of the spaces.
 A good starting point could be to set the `inflation_layer`'s parameters as - `cost_scaling_factor: 10.0`, `inflation_radius: 5.5` and then decrease the value of `cost_scaling_factor` to achieve the said potential field.

 Providing a gentle potential field over the region allows the planner to exchange the increase in path lengths for a decrease in the accumulated traversal cost, thus leading to an increase in the distance from the obstacles.
 This around a corner allows for naturally smoothing the turns and removes the requirement for an external path smoother.

+`w_heuristic_cost` is an internal setting that is not user changable.
+It has been provided to have an admissible heuristic, restricting its value to the minimum of `w_euc_cost` and `1.0` to make sure the heuristic and travel costs are admissible and consistent.

 To begin with, you can set the parameters to its default values and then try increasing the value of `w_traversal_cost` to achieve those middling paths, but this would adversly make the paths less taut.
 So it is recommend ed that you simultaneously tune the value of `w_euc_cost`.
 Increasing `w_euc_cost` increases the tautness of the path, which leads to more straight line like paths (any-angled paths).
 Do note that the query time from the planner would increase for higher values of `w_traversal_cost` as more nodes would have to be expanded to lower the cost of the path, to counteract this you may also try setting `w_euc_cost` to a higher value and check if it reduces the query time.